 Shopping Trips As A Child

 Sometimes I think my irritation isn’t rational – the people in our local Tesco are lovely; it has everything I need for the week, and they have offers that give me savings; I get points & vouchers and if I feel inclined I can shop online and get it delivered.
 But Tesco the super supermarket annoys me.
-I feel manipulated by a shop.
-I hate Tesco own brand stuff that has ripped off the real product and made it cheaper.
+I feel manipulated by a shop outlets.
+I hate Tesco own premium brand stuff that has ripped off the real product and made it cheaper.

 I hate the uniformity of the fruit and veg – and that I can buy Passion fruit at Christmas but not English Quince in October.
 I hate the fact that they have a database somewhere that knows when I have chocolate binges, a diet fad and could hesitate a guess at my bathroom colour scheme from the toilet rolls I buy!
 I hate it that they have the power to take an original idea or product and make it their own – only cheap and tacky.
 Like an enormous parasite.
 I hate they fact they over package and somewhere is the niggly feeling that they lie to me or at least disguise the truth about the food I’m buying